 And Brotox isn’t uncommon in Singapore either – men are asking for botulinum toxin injection to fix facial wrinkles such as crow’s feet, frown lines or forehead lines, and treatment for “square-jaws” and facial slimming.

 The stigma locally does seem to be wearing off, with local guys sharing openly their results with their spouses, girl friends and close friends, and also more well-informed about aesthetic trends and treatment options available.

 While plastic surgery rates are increasing across the board among men, male breast reduction surgeries have had the biggest spike, increasing by 30% over the past five years.
 Janis says this could be due to an increase in diagnoses in recent years of gynecomastia.

-Gynecomastia, or man breast reduction surgery is defined as a benign proliferation of glandular tissue of the breast in males, resulting in a concentric enlargement of one or both breasts.
+Gynecomastia, or man breast reduction surgery is defined as benign proliferation of glandular tissue of the breast in males, resulting in a concentric enlargement of one or both breasts.
 The most common cause of gynecomastia is physiological with no specific identifiable factor.
-However, it can also be caused by hormone imbalance, drugs and medical illness such as tumours, liver disorders and others.
+However, it can also be caused by hormone imbalance, drugs, and medical illness such as tumours, liver disorders and others.

 In many cases, losing weight or taking prescription medication can help reduce the appearance of breasts.
 But surgery is one of the more permanent ways to treat the condition.

 That’s why many guys are opting for the procedure, says Marwan Khalifeh, a D.C.-area cosmetic surgeon.